KingMichaelPark/dotfiles/README.md

     restic \
     ripgrep \
     rsync \
-    rtx \
+    mise \
     starship \
     stow \
     tmux \
     zoxide

 cd ~/.dotfiles
-stow rtx
+stow mise
-rtx install nodejs python
+mise install nodejs python
 ```

 To set environmental variables like `direnv`, in your project
-use `rtx env-vars KEY=VALUE` as rtx can replace `direnv` for
+use `mise env-vars KEY=VALUE` as mise can replace `direnv` for
 these environmental variables loading.

 ## Different Modules